 Related to mapping URLs above, SEO specialists and content marketers should evaluate every important page in the staging website.
 The bulk of the content migration is in this bit.
 SEO and content marketers need to check their high-traffic pages and ensure these pages are properly reflected in the staging website.

 Remember that the staging website is a replica of the current website.
 If there’s a brand redesign that your team agreed on in the Planning Stage, then it’s okay if it looks different.
-However, the content needs to be the same.
-Your article should still cover the same topic.
+However, the content needs to be the same and the metadata like page titles and meta description should copy over.

 Tip

-Your team should discuss if merging, deleting, or consolidating content is part of the migration.
+Your team should discuss if merging or deleting content is part of the migration.
 Maybe content is outdated and needs to be merged or consolidated with other high-quality content.
 Maybe in some cases you just need to update the content without consolidation.

 2.7: Write New Metadata